 Regularly evaluating the financial health of your company is one of the best business practices you can implement.
-This process not only allows you to determine whether your account books are in good order, but also helps keep you on track and allows you to make better financial decisions.
+This process not only allows you to determine whether your account books are in good order but also helps keep you on track and allows you to make informed financial decisions.

 First things first, you need to have a point of comparison to determine whether your business is in good financial health.
 You can do this with the help of financial ratios.
 Also referred to as accounting ratios, these are a set of calculations that use the financial data to determine the commercial performance of a business.

-There are five different kinds of financial ratios that help you determine a variety of factors, including profitability, liquidity, and finance.
 By working out these figures, you can identify how well your small business has performed in the past couple of months or years.
+It is important to compare the different financial ratios across different periods (e.g., quarterly, or annually) to check whether they are improving.
 Plus, you can more accurately judge how well your company has done compared to your competitors in the industry.

-If you find that your expenses are too high, consider implementing creative strategies to reduce costs and save money.
-It’s also a good idea to conduct a cash flow forecast so you can prepare your funds ahead of time.
+If you find that your expenses are too high, consider implementing creative strategies to cut business costs and save money.
+It’s also a good idea to follow these steps to secure your company’s cash flow so you can prepare your funds ahead of time.

 A quick review of your sales pipeline can tell you a lot about the financial health of your small business.
 How many potential clients are currently on your list and how far along are they in the purchasing process?

-Taking the financial temperature of your SME does not only mean looking at the account books, it also means reviewing and updating your business plan.
+Taking the financial temperature of your SME does not only mean looking at the account books.
+It also means reviewing and updating your business plan, including your hiring and human resource strategy.
 This will allow you to pinpoint any issues or oversights that have negatively affected your company’s financial health.

-For more information on evaluating the financial health of your business, call Slater Byrne Recoveries today!
-Our team of business development managers will help you identify the potential risk areas of your business and implement practical strategies to improve overall performance.
+Slater Byrne Recoveries recommends a regular evaluation of the financial health of your business to avoid a cash flow crunch – or worse, insolvency.
+Our team suggests identifying the potential risk areas of your business and implementing practical strategies to improve overall performance.